All Episodes

 Thank you.

-Uh we have grown numb.
+We have grown numb.

-We have grown um unflappable.
+We have grown unflappable.

 Yes, there is something we can do about it.

-We can maintain our not not outrage.
+We can maintain our not outrage.

-That we should want from each other, first of all, but that we want from our elected officials that we want from appointed officials that we want from our cops that we want from our firefighters, that we want from our troops that we want from our Secret Service guys.
+We can maintain our high bar, maintain our high bar for the behavioral standards that we want from our elected officials, that we should want from each other, first of all, but that we want from our elected officials, that we want from appointed officials, that we want from our cops, that we want from our firefighters, that we want from our troops, that we want from our Secret Service guys.

-It is because, for example, with regard to our troops, it is because we hold them in such high regard, and they deserve to be held in high regard, that it is particularly difficult to swallow and kind of heartbreaking, it's like, oh, you just want to bang your head against the wall when you get that occasional photograph of, oh, here we are with the charred remains of some insurgents, or here we are peeing on some uh dead folks, or here we are stacking up people like a frat prank at Abu Ghraib.
+It's like, oh, you just want to bang your head against the wall when you get that occasional photograph of, oh, here we are with the charred remains of some insurgents, or here we are peeing on some dead folks, or here we are stacking up people like a frat prank at Abu Ghraib.

-Those are yeah, that's why those are so bad.
+Those are, yeah, that's why those are so bad.

 Of course not.